 Students with Disabilities: If you have a documented disability and anticipate needing accommodations in this course, please make arrangements to meet with the instructor as soon as possible.
-Also, please request that the Counselor for Students with Disabilities (Hillary Gerdes, hgerdes@oregon.uoregon.edu, tel.
-346-3211, TTY 346-1083) send a letter verifying your disability.
+Also, please request that the Counselor for Students with Disabilities (Keith Miller kmiller@uoregon.edu or Molly Sirois- sirois@uoregon.edu, tel.
+346-1155, TTY 346-1083) send a letter verifying your disability.
+For a list of resources provided by the Office of Disability Services, please see http://ds.uoregon.edu/DS_Pages/DS_AccessServ.html

 Students for whom English is a Second Language: If you are a non-native English speaker and think you may have trouble in this course due of language difficulties, please see the instructor as soon as possible to make special arrangements.
-Please note that you may NOT use dictionaries/translators during tests without discussing arrangements with the instructor at the beginning of the term.
+Please note that you may NOT use electronic dictionaries/translators during exams/quizzes.
+However, if necessary, please discuss the need for a paper dictionary/translator at the beginning of the term with the instructor and appropriate arrangements will be made.